vignettist/vignettist.github.io/_posts/2017-02-08-lessons-from-narratology.md

 In the 1970s, many researchers started trying to discover story schemas or plot grammars.
 Like the grammar of language itself, a story grammar consists of abstract objects that can be combined with each other in different ways to define the syntactic structure of a narrative.
 An influential author in this field was David E. Rumelhart, who in his 1975 paper Notes on a Schema for Stories, defined a straightforward example of a story grammar.
 He proposed 11 rules that could be combined in various ways, beginning with the most fundamental: STORY = SETTING + EPISODE.
 Each of these terms was defined further, for example, a SETTING is any number of STATES, and an EPISODE is an EVENT + REACTION.
 [4]

-<span style="background-color: transparent; font-size: 1rem;">Two years later, another researcher, Peter Thorndyke, proposed another story grammar that was very similar in theme.
-His 10 simple rules are reproduced below.</span>
+Two years later, another researcher, Peter Thorndyke, proposed another story grammar that was very similar in theme.
+His 10 simple rules are reproduced below.

 ![](/uploads/2017/06/06/Screen%20Shot%202017-06-06%20at%2011.42.44%20AM.png)

-*<span style="font-size: 1rem;">Thorndyke's grammar defines each element of a narrative in terms of a composition of other elements.
+*Thorndyke's grammar defines each element of a narrative in terms of a composition of other elements.
 An asterisk indicates that the element can be repeated, for example, a plot may be made of multiple episodes.
-[5]</span>
-*
+[5]*

 With grammars like these, researchers attempted to lay out the elements of a narrative in terms of its basic components.
 Even a simple story, such as the one below, used by Thorndyke in his research, could become bewilderingly complex.

 ![](/uploads/2017/06/06/Screen%20Shot%202017-06-06%20at%2011.42.32%20AM.png)

-<span style="font-size: 1rem;"><i>Using his grammar, Thorndyke decomposed a simple story into its atomic narrative components.
-[5]</i></span>
+*Using his grammar, Thorndyke decomposed a simple story into its atomic narrative components.
+[5]*

 While decomposition of narratives into elaborate structural trees is of limited applicability to Vignette, or indeed, any real world project, what Thorndyke used this structure for was quite interesting — he systematically varied the narrative by removing or rearranging structural components, and measured the ability of study participants to comprehend and recall each variant.
 What he found makes intuitive common sense: facts and events that were more important to the narrative (higher in the hierarchy) were easier to recall; repeating structure in subplots improved recall; and removing or de-emphasizing higher order themes reduced comprehensibility and recall.
 If the story was presented as a series of descriptive facts, i.e., events presented without the benefit of narrative connection, recall and comprehensibility dropped by 50%.
 The story grammar as presented can be seen as defining a kind of narrative coherence.
 [5] These results have been reproduced by other researchers [6], and while the decomposition of a story into a strictly structuralist grammar has fallen out of fashion in modern literary criticism, or at least is understood as a fundamentally limited method of analysis, conclusions about coherence and understanding remain relevant.